 And, do not forget to market your endeavour well before you start with the workshop.

 Marathons for football, tennis, table tennis, badminton, or any sport that interests a lot of people can work for you.

-Get sponsorships from sports related sponsors, hire a place, and get ready for raising some massive funds.
+Get sponsorships from sports related sponsors, hire a place, and get ready to raise some massive funds.

 Give Away the Best Seat in the House

-When your team’s next match comes up, you can get one of the local stores or an acquaintance to donate a comfy couch.
+When your team’s next match comes up, try to get one of the local stores or to donate a comfy couch.

-Now put up a raffle for this best seat in the house.
-This is prize that students will never want to lose.
+Now put up a raffle for this, the best seat in the house.

 This can be a regular fundraising idea each season.